What is relationship counselling?

 Couples can come for relationship counselling either together or individually, although there is a greater chance of success if they come together.
 Each partner is offered a separate session before their joint couple work begins, to ensure that individual perspectives are taken into account.
 Once counselling starts, a timescale for the sessions will be agreed between you and the counsellor.
-The average is 4-8 sessions, each lasting an hour, though there is usually no limit to the number of sessions you can attend.
+The average is 4-8 sessions, each lasting 50 minutes, though there is usually no limit to the number of sessions you can attend.

 What about the children?

 Relationship counselling is different from family counselling, in that it does not involve children.
 It can, however, have a big impact on any children in the family and is often sought out for that reason, particularly where families are re-forming after a second marriage.
 Specialist play therapy and counselling for children and young people are also available.